Safe Control and Learning Using Generalized Action Governor: Generalized Action Governor

-where $\tilde{A} = A + BK$, $\tilde{B} = BL$, $\tilde{C} = C + DK$, and $\tilde{D} = DL$.
-The nominal policy \eqref{equ:policy0_linear} can be designed flexibly, but needs to ensure that the closed-loop matrix $\tilde{A}$ is Schur, i.e., with all eigenvalues strictly inside the unit disk of the complex plane.
-As will be shown below, this nominal policy is useful for offline computing a set $\Pi_{\pi_0}$ that has the desired safety and returnability properties; meanwhile, this nominal policy is never directly used for online control.
-In particular, one can consider a set $\Pi_{\pi_0}$ that is defined as follows:
+where $\tilde{A}=A+BK$, $\tilde{B}=BL$, $\tilde{C}=C+DK$, and $\tilde{D}=DL$.
+The nominal policy \eqref{equ:policy0_linear} can be designed flexibly, but it is required that $\tilde{A}$ is Schur (i.e., all eigenvalues lie strictly inside the unit disk).
+As will be shown below, this policy is used to compute, offline, a set $\Pi_{\pi_0}$ with the desired safety and returnability properties; it is not applied as the online control input.
+In particular, we define

 where